davidjoshua5753/Live-Kernel-Updates/README.md

 # Live-Kernel-Updates
 The idea of Live Kernel updates is to reduce system downtime, which can be costly and potentially take hours.

+## WARNING
+These commands are incomplete not final, and could damage your system!
+Be mindful to not use this unless doing so in a Virtual Machine, so as not to wreck your system!

 ## GIVEN:
 16 GB RAM